Mission San Fernando Rey de España: Beginning of the Mexican era

-After the Mexican Empire gained independence from Spain on 27 September 1821, the Province of Alta California became the Mexican Territory of Alta California.
+After the Mexican Empire gained independence from Spain on September 27, 1821, the province of Alta California became the Mexican Territory of Alta California.
 The missions continued under the rule of Mexico.

 Fray Ibarra began to complain that the soldiers of his guard were causing problems by selling liquor and lending horses to the natives and in 1825, he declared that "the presidio was a curse rather than a help to the mission, that the soldiers should go to work and raise grain, and not live on the toil of the Indians, whom they robbed and deceived with talk of liberty while in reality they treated them as slaves."
 This led to a sharp reply from Captain Guerra, who advised the Padre to modify his tone.
 The amount of supplies furnished by the mission to the presidio from 1822 to April 1827 amounted to $21,203.

-1830s
+1830s and secularization

+Governor José Figeroa officially secularized the mission in October 1834, Comisionado Teniente Antonio del Valle took charge of the mission estates by inventory from Fray Ibarra.
+From then, the mission was to be a parish of the second class with a $1000 salary.
+Lieutenant del Valle became the mission mayordomo on May 29, 1835.
+Fray Ibarra opposed the appointment of del Valle as mayordomo.
+After secularization, many of the former neophytes returned to their lands while others remained to work at the ranches near the mission in return for low wages and some shelter.

-Fray Ibarra continued his labors alone until the middle of 1835 when he retired to Mexico.
+The Mexican government had planned to send all Spanish-born friars back to Spain; however, Fray Ibarra was allowed to stay at the mission and he continued his labors alone until the middle of 1835 when he retired to Mexico.
 His successor was Fray Pedro Cabot from San Antonio who was stationed until his death in October 1836.
+Anastasio Carrillo succeeded Lieutenant Antonio del Valle as mayordomo on January 3, 1837.

 After Fray Cabot's death, there is no mention of a missionary at San Fernando until August 1838 when Fray Blas Ordaz remained there during the rest of the decade.
+Fray Ordaz was the last resident Franciscan in the mission and remained as the mission curate until June 30, 1847.
 Down to 1834, the neophyte population decreased by less than 100 and the mission remained productive.

-Secularization

-In October 1834, Comisionado Antonio del Valle took charge of the mission estates by inventory from Fray Ibarra.
-From then, the mission was to be a parish of the second class with a $1000 salary.